OpenVisualCloud/Media-Transport-Library/python/README.md

 Extracting pymtl-0.1-py3.10-linux-x86_64.egg to /usr/local/lib/python3.10/dist-packages
 ```

-Note: remember to rebuild the python binding if any change to the public API of IMTL.
+Note: remember to rebuild the python binding if any change to the public API of MTL.

 ## 3. Run python example code